apigee/apigee-partner-se-bootcamp/resources/baas-hospitality-loader/README.md

 Notice, no URI property there.
 To authenticate with user credentials,  you must have created a user in your Usergrid application.
 Do this via the usergrid Admin UI.

+## Exporting Baas Data: Nope

+There are no tools here that export data from BaaS Collections.